-- Copy of your software data file or access to your online file e.g. Xero, Saasu or MYOB Live Accounts - Details of all interest income for the year (from all of your accounts, not just business accounts) - Bank statements usually only business account but you may be required to show other account statements if they are in some way connected to your business operations. - Payment summaries and/or Centrelink income payments (if applicable) - Copies of all lodged BAS and working papers/reports used to prepare the BAS - Superannuation Documents - Shares statements - Health Insurance statements - Folder with expense receipts and invoices (see below "record-keeping") - Details of any assets purchased and/or sold (or lost/damaged or made obsolete) during the year (usually referred to as an "asset register") - Motor vehicle log books (if kept during 2011-12) - Travel diaries (for SME's who travel a lot for their business) showing details of flights (or other method of travel), meals, accommodation, conferences attended, business meetings held etc. (important if you wish to claim your travel expenses) - Home Office Log if you have a home office and you wish to claim utilities like power, telephone, gas and cleaning, it's a good idea to keep a log of business usage for all of these expenses for at least 4 weeks.
+- Copy of your software data file or access to your online file e.g. Xero, Saasu or MYOB Live Accounts - Details of all interest income for the year (from all of your accounts, not just business accounts) - Bank statements usually only business account but you may be required to show other account statements if they are in some way connected to your business operations. - Payment summaries and/or Centrelink income payments (if applicable) - Copies of all lodged BAS and working papers/reports used to prepare the BAS - Superannuation Documents - Shares statements - Health Insurance statements - Folder with expense receipts and invoices or access to your cloud storage facility if you only retain electronic records (see below "record-keeping") - Details of any assets purchased and/or sold (or lost/damaged or made obsolete) during the year (usually referred to as an "asset register") - Motor vehicle log books (if kept during 2012-13) - Travel diaries (for SME's who travel a lot for their business) showing details of flights (or other method of travel), meals, accommodation, conferences attended, business meetings held etc. (important if you wish to claim your travel expenses) - Home Office Log if you have a home office and you wish to claim utilities like power, telephone, gas and cleaning, it's a good idea to keep a log of business usage for all of these expenses for at least 4 weeks.
 This business-use percentage can be worked out from this log over 12 months and is then used by your accountant to calculate your expense claim.